 Let’s look at some of the most important ways to build trust with your readers.

 Create an author bio

 Author bios are critical.
 Google wants to know that your content is created by trustworthy experts, and author bios help Google’s algorithms connect your content with other content you’ve written to establish your authority.
-And author bios also help readers to quickly see why you’re qualified to write on a topic.
+On top of that, author bios also help readers quickly see why you’re qualified to write on a topic and what your experience on the topic is.
 Take time to make sure yours stands out, like Ann Handley does.